Power price components

 A possible explanation would be that people the financial impact of rising power prices on customers' budgets is not substantial.
 In 2015, only 2.3 percent of the households’ disposable income was spent on electricity.
 In 1998, the respective figure was 1.78 percent.
 It thus reverted to mid-1980s levels, before the liberalisation of energy markets led to a price drop.

 Nevertheless, in nominal terms, power price levels in Germany have been among the highest in Europe for several years.
 According to the Federal Ministry for Economic Affairs and Energy (BMWi), in 2017 they were on par with prices in Denmark, making both countries the most expensive for power consumers in Europe.
-The strom-report.de website says that Germans pay about 50 percent more than the European average of 20.4 ct/kWh.
+According to Eurostat, household power prices in Germany were the EU's highest in the second half of 2017 (see graph).

 Surprisingly, most people in Germany do not even know how much they actually spend on electricity.
 In a 2017 survey conducted by the Federal Association for Information Technology (Bitkom), 92 percent of the respondents said power consumption was an important consideration when buying new household appliances.
 At the same time, almost half (49 percent) of respondents said that they did not know their annual power consumption, and 37 percent had no idea how much they paid for it.